-After a few days in CA I needed to eat chicken.
-We were in our hotel room with a cooler-full of GAPS-friendly food that we’d brought along.
+After a few days in CA, I needed to eat chicken.
+We were in our hotel room with a cooler-full of GAPS-friendly foods that we’d brought along.
 The rest of my family was eating chicken soup.
 There weren’t a bunch of alternatives.
 So I tried it, very reluctantly, expecting a flare and regret.
 Yet I didn’t have a breakout.

 When I returned home to Oregon the food sensitivities remained in my past.
 The trip had apparently propelled my healing to a new level.
 While the low stress environment of having a vacation was certainly beneficial, I believe the warmer climate was key, allowing me to synthesize more vitamin D. Despite all my (yes, helpful) efforts with supplements and methods of detoxification, it was the change in climate that my body needed.

 My husband and I actually (briefly) discussed moving to a sunny climate after that trip, because the sun’s effect on my body was so profound.
 One source states vitamin D “improves autoimmune protection.” (source)